-Jeremiah Minard was born in about 1841 in Preston County, VA (later WV), the son of Burket and Susan (Hartzell) Minerd.
-He is one of just two cousins in the extended family to serve in the Confederate army during the Civil War, was arrested and confined to Union prisoner of war camps as a spy, and later switched sides after taking an oath of allegiance to the United States.
-Evidence strongly suggests that he then joined a Union regiment and if so was wounded in battle and later drew a federal pension for his service.
+He is one of just two cousins in the extended family to serve in the Confederate army during the Civil War, serving under Stonewall Jackson and a witness to the creation of the "Rebel Yell."
+After crushing battles, desertion, arrest and imprisonment, he eventually took an oath of allegiance to the Union and switched sides.
+Now fighting as a New York regiment, he was wounded three times in even more bloody battles and later drew a federal pension for his service.

 At age nine, Jeremiah was listed with his parents and siblings in the 1850 federal census of Preston County, WV (then part of Virginia).
 By 1860, the family had split apart, with his parents residing in separate households, and his siblings scattered in other homes.

 Jeremiah enlisted in the Confederate army as part of a Preston County regiment.
 From there, on May 23, 1861, he was assigned to the 33rd Virginia Infantry at Moorefield, Hardy County, about 77 miles to the southeast of Preston County.
 He was assigned as a private in Company F and agreed to served a term of one year.
-Another of his cousins from Preston County, Presley Martin, also joined the Confederate military -- the only two known "rebels" in an extended family of more than 115 Union soldiers.
+Company F was known as the "Independent Greys" or the "Hardy County Greys."

 In Jeremiah's military service papers, on microfilm today at the National Archives in Washington, DC, his first name is spelled "Gery," "Jerimiah" and "Jeremiah."

 ~ The 1st Battle of Manassas/Bull Run and the "Rebel Yell" ~